shahzoor123/My-Portfolio-Website/README.md

 #### I am a Python & Web developer
 ![I am a Python & Web developer](https://github.com/shahzoor123/website-porfolio/blob/master/323434.png)

-I made this project just for fun, it allows you to create nice and simple
+I made this website to showcase my protfolio so that you can see the work that i have done

 Skills: HTML/CSS/BOOTSTARP/WORDPRESS/PYTHON